We make hands-on learning a priority.

 The Undergraduate Experience

-You’ve got options.
-We offer two majors, two tracks, and minors in a variety of specialities.
+You have options!
+We offer two majors and two tracks, and minors in other disciplines are available in a variety of specialties.
 Hear from Academic Program Manager Mike Bernard about our undergraduate majors and tracks.

 Student Groups and Clubs